Practicum site postings

 The McGill School of Information Studies Practicum is a 3 credit academic elective course in which Master of Library & Information Studies (MLIS) students participate in supervised field practice, applying their theoretical knowledge base and learning gained over the course of the program while practicing professional skills.

-Under the supervision of experienced information professionals, students undertake projects such as: web usability testing, collection development, e-learning content creation, library instruction, records management policy development, database design, knowledgebase development, and digital collection outreach at sites such as:
+Under the supervision of experienced information professionals, students undertake projects at Practicum sites such as: web usability testing, collection development, e-learning content creation, library instruction, records management policy development, database design, knowledgebase development, and digital collection outreach.
+Among others, past sites have included:

 - Bibliothèque et Archives nationales du Québec